 I sparked Syria’s revolution as a teenage boy – now I’m here to finish it

-Muawiya Syasneh was 16 when his anti-Assad graffiti on a school wall led to his arrest, sparking protests that ended in civil war.
-Now, in the very same spot, he tells Chief International Correspondent Bel Trew about the years-long war – and his role in bringing it to an end
+Muawiyah Syasneh was 16 when his anti-Assad graffiti on a school wall led to his arrest, sparking protests that ended in civil war.
+Now, in the very same spot, he tells chief international correspondent Bel Trew about the years-long war – and his role in bringing it to an end

 Your support helps us to tell the story